-DUC in Atlantic Canada is proud to manage over 120,000 acres of wetland habitat projects.
+In Atlantic Canada, we are proud to manage over 120,000 acres of wetland habitat projects.

-Some of these acres are owned by DUC, but for many of them, there is a separate landowner – someone who knows how important wetlands are and who is proud to work with DUC to conserve and protect their wetland into the future.
+Some of these acres are owned by us, but for many of them, there is a separate landowner – someone who knows how important wetlands are and who is proud to work with us to conserve and protect their wetland into the future.

 Often, the partnership starts when a landowner wants to restore a wetland that had been filled in or otherwise degraded.
 We work with the landowner to ensure that the wetland is restored in a way that will provide optimum function and habitat.